A. T. Pannirselvam: Death

-Pannirselvam vanished 1 March 1940.
-He was traveling to London to join the Secretary of State's Indian Council, when the Imperial Airways flight he was flying in, Handley Page H.P.42 "Hannibal", disappeared in the Gulf of Oman, killing everyone aboard.
+On 1 March 1940, Pannirselvam was traveling to London to join the Secretary of State's Indian Council, when the Imperial Airways flight he was flying in, Handley Page H.P.42 Hannibal, disappeared in the Gulf of Oman, killing everyone aboard.

 Legacy

 In 1997, the Tamil Nadu Government named the newly created Tiruvarur district as "Pannirselvam Tiruvarur" district in his honour.
 (However, it reverted to its old name in 1997, when all names of persons were dropped from the names of districts and transport corporations.)
 On 31 December 2008, the Government of India issued a stamp (valued at Rs.
 5) in his honour.